pepstock-org/Charba-Wiki/docs/utilities/Toast.md

 Toaster.get().show(options, "This is my toast title", "This is my toast content");
 ```

-The handler provides a [toast item](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/utils/toast/ToastItem.html) which contains all options of the toast and additional information related to the runtime context where the toast was shown.
-See [here](#toast-item) the [toast item](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/utils/toast/ToastItem.html) details.
+The handler provides a [toast item](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/utils/toast/ToastItem.html) which contains all options of the toast and additional information related to the runtime context where the toast was shown and the [action item](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/utils/toast/ActionItem.html), the toast has been closed clicking on a actioin.

+See [here](#toast-item) the [toast item](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/utils/toast/ToastItem.html) details.<br/>See [here](#actions) the [action item](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/utils/toast/ActionItem.html) details.

 ### Click event handler